BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 	Callback signature:
         CallbackManager.data.filesChanged() -> boolean

 Tells the frontend that the list of locally stored files has changed.
+Refreshes the UI's list of files.

 #### CallbackManager.data.markLoading